PrathamArora20/Super-Pong/README.md

 There are also hidden randomly generated powerup which change the size and shape of the ball.
-Find the game what each powerup does!!
+Play the game to fin what each powerup does!!

 The game counts the scorecard for each player on the top corners.
 First player to reach 11 would win .